 We take groups of children from Y5 and Y6 to Paris every other year, with a trip to London on the alternate year.

-Our Y6 children usually go on an outward bound trip for a long weekend.
-There are usually lots of adventurous activities including: climbing and abseiling.
+Our Y6 children also go on an outward bound trip for a long weekend.
+They usually do all sorts of adventurous activities including: climbing, canoeing and abseiling.